Just like any other device your iPhone can also run into problems. You will find below the steps to fix the problem of No Sound on iPhone.

 When there is No Sound on iPhone, you will not hear ringtones, alarms, music or any other sound coming out from the speakers of your iPhone.

 When this happens, it is natural to think in terms of the speakers being damaged or something else being wrong with your iPhone.

-However, this problem can also be caused by minor software glitches and other fixable issues.
+However, this problem can also be caused due to iPhone being stuck in Headphone mode, software glitches, change in settings and other fixable issues.

 4. Check If iPhone is Stuck in Headphone Mode

 Operate the Volume Up and Volume Down buttons on your iPhone and watch the Volume indicator, as it appears on the screen of your iPhone.

 If you see ‘Headphone Icon’ on the Volume indicator, your iPhone is stuck in Headphone Mode.

 You should be able to get your iPhone out of Headphone Mode by using steps provided in the above link.

 Sometimes, the problem is due to minor software glitches, which can be often fixed by simply restarting your device.